What is ventriculomegaly?

 The two components of the central nervous system are the brain and the spinal cord.
 The entire surface of the brain and spine cord is bathed by a clear, colorless fluid called cerebrospinal fluid (CSF).
-Cerebrospinal fluid is a clear, watery liquid that surrounds the brain and spinal cord, and is also found throughout the ventricle (brain cavities and tunnels).
+Cerebrospinal fluid is a clear, watery liquid that surrounds the brain and spinal cord, and is also found throughout the ventricles (brain cavities and tunnels).
 CSF cushions the brain and spinal cord from jolts.

 Ventriculomegaly is when the fluid filled structures (lateral ventricles) in the brain are too large.
 When you are pregnant you will have an ultrasound.
 With the ultrasound the doctor will look at your fetus’s brain and measure the ventricles.
 If the lateral ventricles are 10 millimeters or greater in size then you will be told that your fetus has "ventriculomegaly".

 The exact outcome for your child’s health is difficult to know.
 The most common effect in the child is developmental delay.
 This seems to be related to the size of the ventricles.
 We are now studying Fetal MRI to see if the information from the Fetal MRI can tell us the chance of disability and can provide families with more information on what to expect for their child's health and development.
 This information will help parents make decisions during pregnancy and prepare in advance for challenges their child and the family may face.

 If your doctor sees ventriculomegaly, they may refer you for several tests.
-These include a more detailed ultrasound (often times called “Level II ultrasound” or “Fetal Survey”), amniocentesis (to look at the genetic makeup of your fetus, and to look for any signs of infection), and fetal magnetic resonance imaging (Fetal MRI).
+These include a more detailed ultrasound (often times called “Level II ultrasound” or “Fetal Survey”), amniocentesis and/or microarray (to look at the genetic makeup of your fetus, and to look for any signs of infection), and fetal magnetic resonance imaging (Fetal MRI).

 Fetal MRI is another way to safely look at your fetus’s brain.
 It gives pictures of your fetus’s brain using different technology than ultrasound.
 Because it uses a different technology, fetal MRI can detect other problems in your fetus’s brain that cannot be detected on ultrasound.
 We can then look at the results from all of the tests together and your physician can speak with you about the significance of these test results.